spurin/k9s-dd-extension/README.md

 ### `Docker Extension` CLI Setup

 The `docker extension` cli is provided by default on the current versions of Docker Desktop.
-If you're running an older version, see:
+If you're running an older version you'll manually need to configure the `docker extension` cli, see:

 https://docs.docker.com/desktop/extensions-sdk